5.2. Exporting Data via S3¶

 - The public network for the S3 gateways must be balanced by an external DNS load balancer.

-For more details on network configuration, refer to Planning Network in the Acronis Storage 2.0 Installation Guide.
+For more details on network configuration, refer to the Installation Guide.

 All components of the S3 cluster should run on multiple nodes for high-availability.
 Name server and object server components in the S3 cluster are automatically balanced and migrated between S3 nodes.
 S3 gateways are not automatically migrated; their high availability is based on DNS records.
-You should maintain the DNS records manually when adding or removing the S3 gateways.
+You need to maintain the DNS records manually when adding or removing S3 gateways.

-This section shows a sample object storage deployed on top of an Acronis Storage cluster of five nodes that run various services.
+This section shows a sample object storage deployed on top of a storage cluster of five nodes that run various services.
 The final setup is shown on the figure below.